12 Water-Saving Tips for Swimming Pools and Spas

 10. Drain Your Pool or Spa Only When Absolutely Necessary

-Some pool owners like to start off new each season with a thoroughly scrubbed-out pool and fresh water.
+Some pool owners like to start off new each season with a thoroughly scrubbed out pool and fresh water.
 If a pool has been properly maintained, it may not have to be drained completely or as frequently as you might assume.
-Many experts believe a pool should only be drained every 3 to 7 years.
+Many experts believe a pool should only be drained every three to seven years.
 Spas, however, should be drained every three months, depending on how often it’s used.

 11. Shut Off Fountains and Waterfalls

 When aeration occurs, a significant amount of water can be lost to evaporation.
 Sure, they look pretty and you love to hear the sound of running water.
 Strike a compromise.
 Only run pool fountains and waterfalls when you’re entertaining.